siddiquims/charm/README.md

 Make sure you have all the necessary dependencies in place.

-**GNU/Linux users:** Use your distributions package manager to download and install Python and the dependency modules.
+**GNU/Linux users:** Use your distribution's package manager to download and install Python and the dependency modules.

 **Mac OS X users:** Download and install installer packages for Python and the dependencies from the respective download sites (see below).